- Microsoft Defender requires frequent platform, engine, and security intelligence updates to maintain effective protection.

 Enable or reinstall Microsoft Defender Antivirus on Windows Server

-In Windows Server 2016, in certain situations it is necessary to use the option -WdEnable Use the MpCmdRun command-line tool to reactivate the antivirus.
-To do this, open a command prompt with elevated privileges (Run as administrator), navigate to the correct folder for the installed Defender platform (in %ProgramData%\Microsoft\Windows Defender\Platform or in %ProgramFiles%\Windows Defender) and then it runs:
+In Windows Server 2016, in certain situations it is necessary to use the -WdEnable option of the MpCmdRun command-line tool to reactivate the antivirus.
+To do this, open a command prompt with elevated privileges (Run as administrator), navigate to the correct folder for the installed Defender platform (either %ProgramData%\Microsoft\Windows Defender\Platform or %ProgramFiles%\Windows Defender ), and then run the following command:

 MpCmdRun.exe -WdEnable

-After running this command, it is recommended restart the server so that Defender services can start up properly and begin receiving engine and signature updates.
+After running this command, it is recommended to restart the server so that the Defender services start properly and can begin receiving engine and signature updates.

 Reinstall the Defender feature on servers where it was removed

-If the feature's installation files have also been removed, you first need to configure a origin of repair (repair source) for Windows, so that DISM has a place from which to extract those components.
-Microsoft has specific documentation for this in “Setting up a Windows repair source”.
+If the feature's installation files have also been removed, you must first configure a repair source for Windows so that DISM has a place to extract those components.
+Microsoft has specific documentation for this in "Configure a Windows repair source."

-Once the source is ready, in an elevated command prompt in Windows Server 2016 These commands can be used to reinstall all parts of Defender:
+Once the source is ready, in an elevated command prompt in Windows Server 2016 you can use these commands to reinstall all parts of Defender:

 Dism /Online /Enable-Feature /FeatureName:Windows-Defender-Features